-Sunrise Recovery Ranch provides alcohol addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.
+Sunrise Ranch provides alcohol addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.

 Understanding alcohol addiction & relapse prevention

 One of the most common types of addiction in the United States, alcoholism has taken a toll on innumerable individuals and families.
 Alcohol addiction, or alcohol use disorder, can be particularly challenging to treat, due to the fact that alcohol is a readily available substance that is socially acceptable to imbibe in many circumstances.
 Depending on the severity of one’s drinking, withdrawal from alcohol can be intensely painful, and even life-threatening without the support of qualified professionals.
 For these reasons and many more, completing a program for alcohol dependence must be viewed in a light of bravery and strength.

 Many men and women who wish to cease drinking and regain control over their lives find success in a residential treatment program.
 These programs offer the opportunity to rid one’s body of substances of abuse and focus one’s time exclusively on healing.
 Of the many supports available to individuals enrolled in a residential treatment program, aftercare planning is vital for maintaining sobriety after one has been discharged.
 Of course, once one leaves the highly structured environment of a treatment center, the risk of relapse becomes elevated.
 But with a comprehensive aftercare plan, the men and women exiting treatment will have the tools they need to stay the course toward long-term sobriety.